 Burundi Women of Kinyovu Station is our first coffee from IWCA, a global peer network with the mission to “empower women in the international coffee community to achieve meaningful and sustainable lives; and to encourage and recognize the participation of women in all aspects of the coffee industry.”

 Blue Bottle relies on people to produce our exemplary coffees, and we show our thanks by supporting sustainable and ethical coffee production.
 Unfortunately, that makes us something of an anomaly: Of the 500 million people globally who rely on coffee for their livelihoods, 20 percent live and work in substandard conditions, and as with any system of inequity, women are disproportionately impacted.
 Indeed, the majority of the world’s poor are women, and women own less than 1 percent of the world’s titled land.

-Inspired by the hard-working, talented women of the coffee industry in her native Burundi, IWCA Founder Jeanine Niyonzima-Aroian saw how a lack of access, education, and infrastructure affected these farmers and their families.
+Inspired by the hard-working, talented women of the coffee industry in her native Burundi, IWCA supporter (and Burundi Friends International founder) Jeanine Niyonzima-Aroian saw how a lack of access, education, and infrastructure affected these farmers and their families.
 She also saw that it would take more than ensuring farmers are paid competitively to resolve these complex, intersectional issues.
 For this reason, the IWCA fosters economic empowerment at every imaginable level, with programs that provide everything from education to microloans.

 A Sustainable Future

 With future plans for an agricultural school, Jeanine says that the IWCA mission is about more than making money in the short term—it’s about farming practices that will support families for generations.

 “It’s all about sustainability,” says Jeanine, “Or there’s no hope that the coffee is going to be there for us in the future.”